 Some other important characteristics of ARFID to note include:

-Certain individuals may be at a higher risk for developing ARFID.
-Some risk factors for this type of eating disorder may include:
+Unfortunately, certain individuals may be at a higher risk for developing ARFID.
+So, some risk factors for this type of eating disorder may include:

 If you think your child may be struggling with an eating disorder, and you want to identify which eating disorder she may be dealing with, there are some things you can look for.
 Often, identifying these signs can help to prompt parents to seek the help their children need.
-Some signs of ARFID can include:
+So, to help identify this issue, some signs of ARFID can include:

-If you think a loved one is struggling with Avoidant RestrictiveFood Intake Disorder, help is available at Willow Place for Women.
+Certainly, if you think a loved one is struggling with Avoidant RestrictiveFood Intake Disorder, help is available at Willow Place for Women.
 Here, we teach women how to get past fears surrounding food.
 And, establish healthy mindsets to incorporate a life of health and wellbeing.
-We also provide the needed tools to continue a life of healthy living once treatment concludes.
+Also, we provide the needed tools to continue a life of healthy living once treatment concludes.

 Finally, if you wish to speak with us about how we can help, call us today to speak confidentially with one of our experienced representatives at 1-888-651-4212.